 Harbin Heilongjiang, China Travel Guide

-The Harbin International Ice and Snow Sculpture Festival, running from the end of The period Of between december and february, features massive, illuminated ice and snow sculptures.
-Located in the Songbei District, it transforms the city into a dazzling wonderland, displaying incredible artistry.
+The Harbin International Ice and Snow Sculpture Festival, running from the end of The period Of the winter months, features massive, illuminated ice and snow sculptures.
+Situated in the Songbei District, it alters the city into a dazzling wonderland, displaying incredible artistry.

 Best Viewing & Photography Tips: For Ice & Snow World, visit late afternoon to see sculptures in daylight and illuminated after sunset.
 Pack extra batteries for cold weather.
 Weekdays and early mornings mean fewer crowds.